ShaikhAayan/ahs/README.md

 ## 📄 **License**

-This project is licensed under the [MIT License](https://github.com/ShaikhAayanii/resume-analyzer-ai/blob/main/LICENSE).
+This project is licensed under the [MIT License]

 ## 🌟 **GitHub Repo**